Jaycee-Hu/ANLY-502/README.md

 Moving forward, sentiment analysis is finding a place in marketing and predictive analysis.

 # 4.Future Work
-A.Adding features: For n-gram tfidf terms, NMF results
+A. Adding features: For n-gram tfidf terms, NMF results

 a)Probably the good starting point is playing with sklearn tfidfvectorizer and using different n-gram settings and running NMF with that tfidf-matrix.